Skip to main content

-Short.io provides deep linking for Android apps.
-Example: When users click a short link that is correctly configured in your Android app, they will be redirected to the app, if it is installed.
-If the application is not installed, the URL will be opened in the browser.
+Short.io provides mobile deep linking for Android and IOS apps.
+For example, when users click a short link that is correctly configured in your Android app, they will be redirected to the app, if it is installed.
+If the application is not installed, the URL will be opened in their browser.

 <action android:name="android.intent.action.VIEW" />